Murder & Assault

 - Prevention of a crime (e.g., when police use force to prevent an armed and dangerous person from firing); or

 - Corporal punishment (spanking) of a child, though several exceptions exist.
-Since a 2004 ruling by the Supreme Court of Canada, corporal punishment is permitted only in the course of discipline and not in anger or frustration, not of a child under age two or a mentally challenged child, not of a teenager, not using an object or a slap or blow to the head, and not causing injury.
+Corporal punishment is permitted only in the course of discipline and not in anger or frustration, not of a child under age two or a mentally challenged child, not of a teenager, not using an object or a slap or blow to the head, and not causing injury.